pandastrail/wordcloud/README.md

 # wordcloud
-A WordCloud from a JobCloud, a very short project on Web Scraping, Regular Expression and Data Visualization.
+A WordCloud from a JobCloud, or a very short project on Web Scraping, Regular Expression and Data Visualization.

 ## Description
 When looking for open positions, the online source to go is the website jobs.ch in the german part of Switzerland.
 To play a bit with web scraping, text parsing and data visualization I wanted to create a wordcloud from the text in open job positions that were found giving a keyword on the search field of the website.